madvadi/madvadi.github.io/README.md

 ### Error Calculation Methodology

-In the following projects, calculation of the Grid Convergence Index (GCI) error is as follows:
+In the following projects, using the methodology from (Roache, 2009), the calculation of the Grid Convergence Index (GCI) error is as follows:

 1. **Calculate Representative Grid Sizes ($h$):** Generate three distinct meshes—coarse, medium, and fine—and compute the characteristic grid size ($h_1, h_2, h_3$) for each using the total domain area and total cell count:
    $$h = \sqrt{\frac{A_{\text{total}}}{N}}$$